cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/3.tairo/password-strength.md

 title: Password strength
 demo: '#examples/tairo/password-strength.vue'
 ---
-Tairo password strength is a component that can be used with :doc-linker{to="BaseInput"} to shows the strength of a password.
+Tairo password strength is a component that can be used with :doc-linker{to="BaseInput"} to show the strength of a password.
 ```
 ::